Post and Beam Mountain Homes at YBH

 Catskill Lodge is an architect-designed, Yankee Barn built post and beam beauty.
 Just shy of 4,000 square feet, the six bedroom, five bathroom second home was specifically designed as a ski house.
 Complete with lockers and storage for skis, boots and ski clothes, the home is built on the side of a Northeastern U.S. ski resort.
 It’s sole purpose is as a place for family and friends to gather during the winter months.
 Skiing during the day and relaxing by the fire at night are mandatory.

-The stunning post and beam structure is the perfect compliment to the ski resort.
-We dare say it’s one of the most beauiful homes on the mountain!
+The stunning post and beam structure is the perfect complement to the ski resort.
+We dare say it’s one of the most beautiful homes on the mountain!

 See more on: Catskill Lodge

 Like Catskill Lodge, Snoqualmie Lodge is specifically a vacation home for skiing.
-Sitting at the bass of Snoqaulmie Ski Resort, the family can head out the door and onto a series of chair lifts.
+Sitting at the base of Snoqualmie Ski Resort, the family can head out the door and onto a series of chair lifts.

 See more on Snoqulmie Lodge